paulo-zhang/Asp.Net.Core-EF.Core-DbFirst-.Net.Test.Sdk/README.md

 ## Requirement
 ### Technical Requirement:
-AspnetCore EF Core .netStandard and Microsoft.NET.Test.Sdk
+AspnetCore EF Core .netStandard and Microsoft.NET.Test.Sdk.
 ### Business Requirement:
 * An user management web api solution that can add, update, delete and query users to a database.
-* The Users are broken in to two types: Managers and Clients
+* The Users are broken in to two types: Managers and Clients.
 * Managers will have an additional 'Position' property (Junior, Senior) and Clients will have an int 'Level' property.
 * Unit test the api controller.